 So there you are embracing your vulnerability and confronting your shame is not going to be easy.
 Your limbic system is always going to scupper things and avoid vulnerability at all costs.
 Don’t worry though there is a way to manage how your limbic system responds.

-Before we explore how to create the right conditions for you to be able to vulnerable it is important to explain why avoiding vulnerability and being a slave to your shame is not just toxic, it can be downright dangerous.
+Before we explore how to create the right conditions for you to be able to be vulnerable it is important to explain why avoiding vulnerability and being a slave to your shame is not just toxic, it can be downright dangerous.
 Vulnerability avoidance can stop us from speaking up or acting when we see things are going wrong, things have been missed or when someone is acting with malicious intent.
 History is littered with testimony from bystanders that either did not think it was there place to say anything, they didn’t like to say anything or they were too afraid to say or do anything.
 I am not saying that to be able to embrace vulnerability you should put yourself in harm’s way.
 There have been occasions in history and to this day where people may be in mortal danger if they spoke up or acted on what they saw.
 Some of those people put themselves at risk and others didn’t, now that is a whole other debate that I have no wish to get into.
 If your life is in danger you are going to make decisions based on your values and what you are faced with.
 I am more concerned with situations much more commonplace, situations that happen on a daily basis.

 When I was a Clinical Nurse Educator I taught Human Factors (risk management) to Health Professionals.
 The basic premise of this is that we are all at risk of making errors or contributing to errors as part of the error chain.
 One of those human factors that creates an environment for error is a steep authority gradient, where someone is clearly in charge.
 This leader however is not interested in discussion, and likes to let everyone know that they are in charge.
 Everyone is expected to do as they are told and there are consequences for disobedience.
 No doubt you can all think of examples of leaders like this either first hand or through stories.
 So imagine you are working in an environment like this, say for instance that you are a junior nurse on your first ward and you are involved in the resuscitation of a patient.
 The resuscitation is being performed by a domineering Consultant who is barking orders at everybody.
 All involved are clearly nervous, and no one is acting until they are told to do so by the Consultant.
 You notice that the green oxygen tubing that is attached to the bag and mask that the consultant is using to provide respirations to the patient is not attached to anything.
 It is you first ward but you are pretty sure that your tutor told you that the oxygen should be attached when using the bag and mask, but the Consultant is really shouting at everyone and you are too afraid to speak up just in case you have got it wrong.
 That patient subsequently dies, now how would you feel?
 Like you I would like to think that I would have spoken up, and faced the wrath of the consultant, and some of you would, but there are some of you who wouldn’t.
 Now imagine you are 18 and that Consultant is in his 50s with 30 years’ experience as a Doctor, how easy do you think it would be.
 This is not a real example, however I have witnessed situations where an authority gradient has put patients at risk, and I have read incident reports from all over the world describing this behaviour.
 There lies another problem, we have all heard examples of this behaviour and have a perception of the type of people and the situations where this authority gradient might be present.
 When you hear these stories your limbic system becomes very interested and lays down memories in your memory bank, just in case you encounter such people or those situations.
 So when you come across something that remotely looks familiar your limbic system leaps into action to ensure your safety.
 So regardless of whether or not this person and the culture they work within operate a steep authority gradient, you will behave as if there is one.
 So you start to perceive that if you speak up or act on your initiative that you will face sanctions regardless of the lack of concrete evidence.
 This perception of a steep authority gradient is just as dangerous as a real authority gradient.
 Our limbic system is on the whole very useful but it can be a right pain in the arse if you don’t manage it.